EURO 2024

 2024-06-03T23:05:00Z

-Granit Xhaka: Alonso's unsung key
+Granit Xhaka: Leverkusen's unsung key

-Xhaka’s importance to this Werkself team was demonstrated beyond any doubt in the DFB Cup Final.
+Xhaka’s importance to that Werkself team was demonstrated beyond any doubt in the 2024 DFB Cup Final.
 After a surprisingly even start against a spirited Kaiserslautern side, Alonso's main man stepped up to slam a loose ball into the top corner from 20 yards out in a stunning winner befitting the occasion of sealing a double success.

-Watch: The best of Xhaka with Leverkusen
+Watch: The best of Xhaka with Bayer 04

 Always available

-Xhaka loves to feel the pressure
+Xhaka loved to feel the pressure

-The former Borussia Mönchengladbach man boasts an excellent escape rate himself of 79 percent (as of Matchday 25) – no shock to hear that that is the highest in the division.
-Again, we come back to those triangles that he moves in, which increase pressure with three opponents in proximity.
-Only Florian Wirtz and Chris Führich had found themselves pressurised more often in the Bundesliga in 2023/24 by this stage of the season, but they both play in more attacking roles.
+Coming back to those triangles that Xhaka moved in, which helped to increase pressure with three opponents in proximity.
+Only Florian Wirtz and Chris Führich found themselves pressurised more often in the Bundesliga in 2023/24, but both played in more attacking roles.

 Xhaka is shadowed by three opponents but remains an outlet as the third man.